-He specializes in teaching and researching mobile and social media journalism.
-He is the author of Mobile and Social Media Journalism: A Practical Guide (SAGE/CQ Press).
+Anthony Adornato is an associate professor of journalism at Ithaca College’s Roy H. Park School of Communications.
+His teaching and research focus on the role of mobile and social media in journalism.
+In 2020, Adornato was named a Fulbright Scholar in recognition of his international expertise on the topic.
+He is the author of Mobile and Social Media Journalism: A Practical Guide for Multimedia Journalism (SAGE/CQ Press).
 The second edition of the book will be published during the summer of 2021.

 Prior to working in academia, Adornato was a television anchor, reporter, and producer.
 Adornato found his passion for journalism at an early age.
 He began interning in newsrooms when he was a middle school student.
 Following his career as a full-time journalist, Adornato transitioned to higher education.
 He previously taught as an adjunct professor of broadcast and digital journalism at Syracuse University’s S.I.
 Newhouse School of Public Communications and as an adjunct lecturer of journalism at Utica College (NY).